robertstaddon/mijireh-checkout-for-gravity-forms/readme.txt

 4. Mijireh Checkout Stats Page

 == Changelog ==

+= 1.0.7 =
+* Fix: Repair bug that triggered PHP Fatal error when returning from a successful payment

 = 1.0.6 =
 * Fix: Repair bug that triggered Declaration warning with PHP 7